craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/The Holyl'nds.md

 Since then, people of all kinds have flocked back into the Holyl'nds to worship [[Its Greatness]], but [[The Church of the White Flame]] has a clear preference for pure human or elf in regards to social status and upwards mobility.

 #### Language
-The people in this area speak a common language known as [[High Common]].
+The people in this area speak a common language known as [[High Common (language)]].
 It claims roots from ancient elven and human languages.

 #### Belief
 The people of the Holyl'nd revere [[Its Greatness]] for allowing itself to be contained and giving their peers power.